Mahishasuramardini Mandapa: Architecture

 The north wall in the cave contains a relief depicting the battle scene of the two adversaries, goddess Durga and the demon buffalo-headed Mahishasura.
 This panel symbolizes the triumph of good over evil.
 The carving is considered one of the best creations of the Pallava period.
 In the war scene, Durga appears with eight hands riding a fierce-looking lion.
 She is holding a khadga (sword), dhanush (bow), bana (arrows), ghanta (bell) in her four right hands; her four left hands display pasa, sankha, and dagger.
 An attendant holds a chatra (parasol) over Durga's head.
 She is in the battlefield with her army of female warriors and ganas (dwarfs).
 She is shown attacking, with arrows, the demon Mahisha, causing him to retreat with his followers.
 Mahishasura is armed with a gada (club).

-On the southern face of the cave, there is a panel of Vishnu in an Anantasayana mudra, a reclining posture, lying on the bed of a serpent.
-He is shown with two hands holding the coil of the five-headed serpent known as Adisesha, which forms a cover over Vishbu's head.
-Madhu and Kaitabha, the two demons, are carved near Vishnu's feet in an attacking mode, armed with a gada (mace).
-The demons are in a position of retreat, as Adisesha hisses at them with flames emerging from its hoods.
-Vishnu, unconcerned, is patting Adisesha to pacify him.
-Also shown in the panel are the two ganas (dwarfs).
-Dwarfs are Vishnu's ayudhapurushas (as his personified weapons); the male gana is known as shankha or Panchajanya, and the female gana is Vishnu's gada Kaumodaki.
-Also seen in the panel, at its lower end, are three figures; his chakra (discus) is Sudarshana in ayudha-purusha form, Nandaka on the right is his khadga (sword), and the female figure is Bhudevi, also as ayudha-purusha.
+Mahishasura's legend is told in the major texts of the Shaktism traditions known as the Devi Mahatmya, which is part of Markandeya Purana.
+The story of Mahishasura is told in the chapter where Markandeya is narrating the story of the birth of Savarnika Manu.
+Per the Markandeya Purana, the story of Mahishasura was narrated in the second Manvantara (approximately 1.3 billion years ago, as per the Vishnu Purana) by Maharishi Medha to a king named Soorut, as an incident which occurred in times ancient for even the 2nd Manvantara.
+Mahishasura is described as an evil being who can change his outer form, but never his demonic goals.
+According to Christopher Fuller, Mahishasura represents the forces of ignorance and chaos hidden by outer appearances.
+The symbolism is carried in Hindu art found in South Asia and South-East Asia (e.g., Javanese art), where Durga is shown as a serene, calm, collected and graceful symbol of good as she pierces the heart and kills the scared, overwhelmed and outwitted Mahishasura.